Olmesartan medoxomil, amlodipine.

 Olmesartan had no clinically relevant inhibitory effects on human cytochrome P450 enzymes 1A1/2, 2A6, 2C8/9, 2C19, 2D6, 2E1 and 3A4 in vitro, and had no or minimal inducing effects on rat cytochrome P450 activities.
 No clinically relevant interactions between olmesartan and medicinal products metabolised by the above cytochrome P450 enzymes are expected.

 Potential interactions related to the amlodipine component of Azoren: Effects of other medicinal products on amlodipine: CYP3A4 inhibitors: Concomitant use of amlodipine with strong or moderate CYP3A4 inhibitors (protease inhibitors, azole antifungals, macrolides like erythromycin or clarithromycin, verapamil or diltiazem) may give rise to significant increase in amlodipine exposure.
-The clinical translation of these PK variations may be more pronounced in older people.
-Clinical monitoring and dose adjustment may thus be required.
+The clinical translation of these PK variations may be more pronounced in the elderly.
+There is an increased risk of hypotension.
+Close observation of patients is recommended and dose adjustment may thus be required.